 - Use nail polish remover to take off any polish.

 - Hold the person's foot and toe steady with one hand while you trim the nail with your other hand.
-Using toenail clippers, trim the nails straight across.
+Trim the nails straight across.
 Leave the nails a little longer at the corners so that the sharp ends don't cut into the skin.

 - Keep the nails no longer than the tip of the toes.